Getting Started with MaxTAF

 MaxTAF Cloud automatically generates an Allure report for each run.
 You can view the generated report from the Run details page by clicking the Allure report button.

 Yes you can.
-First, you have to create a Suite with the test cases you want.
+First, you have to create a Suite with the cases you want.
 When the Suite is ready, run it.
 After the run is completed you will be able to click Allure report button.

 Collaboration